What Are We Looking For?

-Most Carleton students go well beyond this minimum, and the Admissions Committee is usually attracted to candidates who take advantage of the opportunity to do honors or advanced placement work.
+Most Carleton students go well beyond this minimum, and the admissions committee is usually attracted to candidates who take advantage of the opportunity to do honors or advanced placement work, when available.
 Normally, students also will be expected to take two or more years of a foreign or classical language unless it is not offered at their school.

 The greater the number of courses in the subjects listed above, the more the applicant's qualifications for admission are strengthened.
 However, an applicant of unusual ability and interest whose secondary school program does not include all of these courses may be granted admission on the basis of his or her school record, the scores on standardized tests, and the recommendations of school officials.

-The Admissions Committee is best able to make sound judgments about candidates' academic abilities when the secondary school record is supplemented by the results of standardized examinations.
-Carleton requires each applicant to submit results of the SAT I or the ACT with writing prior to admission.
+The admissions committee is best able to make sound judgments about candidates' academic abilities when the secondary school record is supplemented by the results of standardized examinations.
+Carleton requires each applicant to submit results of the SAT or the ACT prior to admission.

 In addition, international students whose first language is not English must also submit results of either the TOEFL or IELTS.

-We recommend, but do not require, that candidates submit the results of their SAT II subject tests.
+Applicants may submit the results of their SAT subject tests.
+These tests are not required.
 We have found these tests valuable aids in the assessment of the quality of student achievement in a wide variety of secondary school programs.
-It has been our experience that SAT II test results usually enhance a candidate's credentials and only rarely constitute a negative factor.
+It has been our experience that SAT subject test results usually enhance a candidate's credentials and only rarely constitute a negative factor.